Luiscvria/Data-Analysis---Bike-Shop-Project-/README.md

 In this project, I took on the role of a data analyst to assist Toman Bike Shop in making an informed decision about potentially increasing their prices next year.
 The primary objective was to analyze current trends and determine if a price increase would be feasible without negatively impacting profitability and the ongoing trend of increasing sales.
 <br />
 <br />
-This project is designed as an entry-level data analyst task, showcasing a complete end-to-end data analysis process.
-The analysis includes data cleaning, exploratory data analysis, trend analysis, and providing actionable insights based on the findings.
+This project is designed as a data analyst task, showcasing a complete end-to-end data analysis process.
+The analysis includes database creation, exploratory data analysis, trend analysis, and providing actionable insights based on the findings.

 All relevant files and data are provided within this repository.
 <br />